 B. How does trauma change characters in the story?
 How do characters in the story deal with trauma?
 Based upon the events, what healthy and unhealthy approaches are taken to address trauma?
-Describe based upon events in the story.

 Adinkras and Gifts Purpose When It is Used in the Novel Cite Pages

 The spider's web

 Akofena (the crossed swords)

 Gye Nyame (the symbol of the sky god)

 The Amagqirha's glimmering bead

 The gloves from John Henry